jpduong/jd-app-todo/README.md

 - Assumed that after "adding" a task, you are able to edit it still
 - Assumed the sorting functionality can be done by multiple fields
+- Once a task is created, there is no text input validation when editing.
+This is to simplify the scope of the task

 ## Notes worth mention

 - Intentionally has initial data to help demo the app
-- Minimised the amount of libraries
+- Minimised the amount of libraries to show case vanilla code.
+In a production environment, I would use reliable 3rd-party libraries.

 ## Running project locally